orbs-network/status-page-v2/README.md

   * PING_URL_ENDPOINTS
     * Optional
     * Comma seperated full URLs (for example: https://staking.orbs.network/)
-    * Allows to a simple http(s) call to test if this URL are responding in a timely manner.
+    * Allows to a simple http(s) call to test if this URL are responding in a timely manner (default 3000 millis).

   * PING_URL_TIMEOUT_MILLIS
     * Optional